obezsmertnyi/aura/AURA.md

 ## 7. Start the Synchronizer

-You can start the synchronizer using one of the following methods:
+You can start the synchronizer using one of the methods:

 **Option 1:** Run the following Docker Compose command: